Chemotherapy for Adrenal Cancer

-Systemic chemotherapy (chemo) is giving drugs into a vein or by mouth (in pill form).
+Chemotherapy (chemo) is systemic when drugs are given into a vein or by mouth (in pill form).
 These drugs enter the bloodstream and reach throughout the body, making this treatment useful for cancer that has spread (metastasized) to organs beyond the adrenal gland.
 Chemo does not work very well in adrenal cancer, so it is most often used for adrenal gland cancer that has become too widespread to be removed with surgery.
 Chemo does not cure adrenal cancer.

 Sometimes mitotane is given for a period of time after surgery has removed all the (visible) cancer.
 This is called adjuvant therapy and is meant to kill any cells that were left behind, but were too small to see.
 Giving the drug this way may prevent or delay the return of the cancer.